afhoffman/fteulator/README.md

 Tauri is a Rust-based alternative to Electron with the main advantages being better memory management and smaller bundle size.
 This application should be ~7MB when compiled with Tauri compared to ~53MB when compiled with Electron on Windows.
-For whatever reason, the Tauri `.AppImage` on Linux is still large.
+The Tauri `.AppImage` on Linux is still large because it pulls in a lot of dependencies.
+The `.deb` is a much more reasonable size, but untested so far.

 Tauri is still in beta right now, but is reasonably usable and maturing quickly.
 See their roadmap at [https://tauri.studio/en/](https://tauri.studio/en/)